weecology/sad-comparison/chapter2.md

 <!-- How data were collected, verified, metadata-->
 Data Sources:

 Data were compiled from the scientific literature.
-References for data sources are presented in a separate file, citations_table_abundances.csv, because of the extensive reference list involved with this project.
+References for data sources are presented in a separate file, citations_table_abundances.csv, as well as in the reference section.

 Data Collection

 Data were hand entered into a raw data file as they came from the original source or extracted from the original source computationally and then manually checked for consistency with the original source.
 All the data initially collected were not included in the final database, because they were not deemed suitable for inclusion in the final product.